theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

 5. Navigate the results and select a dataset to explore.

 Once a dataset is selected, OnDemand Loop presents its metadata and file listing so you can choose what to download into your project.

 !!! note

+    For **Dataverse** datasets, OnDemand Loop allows the user to select the desired dataset version, including the current `draft`.
+    A repository API token is required to access and display draft versions.

+!!! note